Peer Support Specialist – WPW San Diego

 WHAT YOU BRING

-- Collaborating with the SIT and clients to develop Individual Service Plans (ISP) that identify clear objectives related to stabilizing in housing
+- Collaborating with the WPW and clients to develop Individual Service Plans (ISP) that identify clear objectives related to stabilizing in housing

 - Providing case management such as assisting with housing location, temporary financial assistance, and assistance with enrolling in MediCal and accessing health services

 - Providing crisis intervention services to the homeless community